Mortuary temple: Restoration

-The temple was discovered in 1798 during the Napoleon invasion.
+The temple was discovered in 1798 during Napoleon's invasion.
 Most of this temple needed to be rebuilt.
 In the second palace there were only a few of the stone parts left.
 Archeologists used iron clamps and brick to rebuild a foundation for the temple.

-Temple of Amun

-This mortuary temple served as inspiration; it was built with the Sun God Amun in mind.
-It is located on the west bank of the Nile.
-It was built during the New Kingdom (1550-1070 BC).

-The Temple of Amun is the central and most important temple of the Temples of Karnak.
-It is famous for its Hypostyle Hall.
-The Karnak Temple was added to from 2080 to 1640 BC which is a reason for its size and complexity.
-This temple has proven especially helpful for research, because Egyptians practiced their religion here from the beginning of the period to the end.

-Preservation

-Much of the stone, foundation, and columns had begun to deteriorate over the last century.
-This is because of rising waters and more chemicals.
-Preservation to remove salts and chemicals from the structures occurred from 2001 to 2003 with the help of the Robert W. Wilson Challenge to Conserve Our Heritage and the University of Chicago.
-They partnered for this grand restoration project and will continue to monitor the conditions of the site.

 Temple of Khufu

 This mortuary temple is located at the Giza Complex, which is where some of the most famous pyramids are located.
-Pharaoh Chephren built this temple around 2520 BC.
-This temple was the location for the sed festival.
-This mortuary temple is up against the west side of the Khufu pyramid.
+This mortuary temple is up against the eastern side of the Khufu pyramid.

 It is believed that in the layout that there was a false door and a correct door to the area where the king worshiped gods.
 There were two other temples in this complex and the mortuary temple of Khufu had a smaller offering place.
-The temple was built with 2,300,000 stone blocks.

-Much of the temple has been destroyed since it was built.
-In 1303 many stones were destroyed by the large earthquake.
-Most of the temple needed to be reconstructed because most had been destroyed in the thousands of years since it had been built.
+Much of the temple was destroyed and its stone looted.
+Only a large section of the flooring remains which was reconstructed in the 20th century.